 - Various CV/GATE in- and outputs

-Public reactions to the DARK ENERGY II (available since 2012) have been varied.
+Back to its predecessor.
+Public reactions to the DARK ENERGY II (available from 2012 to 2018) have been varied.
 While some customers highly praise the new flexible multimode filter, others hear differences in basic sound between the two models (well … the filters are different, who wonders).
 And possibly there’s a touch of vintage mysticism – as far as sound quality is concerned – which plays a role here (“Isn’t the older model of any synth line always better?”).

 A decision for DARK ENERGY I or for DARK ENERGY II (or for both) is a matter of personal taste, a decision each musician will want to make for himself.